aberlanas/SMX-SOM/UD04-Users-and-Groups/UD04-Task-100-The47Scripts.md

 ## Script 08

-Code a Shell Scrip that list from all groups on the systems each user that belongs to that group.
+Code a Shell Script that list from all groups on the systems each user that belongs to that group.
 Each group with their members.

 # The continuum improving